 Why does Cambridge City Council process personal data?

-The Council needs to process data to enter into an employment contract with you and to meet its obligations under your employment contract.
-For example, it needs to process your data to provide you with an employment contract, to pay you in accordance with your employment contract and to administer benefits, pension and insurance entitlements.
+We need to process your data to provide you with an employment contract, to pay you in accordance with your employment contract and to administer benefits, pension and insurance entitlements.

 - run recruitment and promotion processes;